sematext/docs/docs/special-tags.md

 ## Kubernetes Tags

-Below are Kubernetes related tags sent as part of metrics in the Kubernetes environment.
+Below are Kubernetes related tags sent as part of metrics/logs in the Kubernetes environment.

 | Tag Name  | Description  | Synonymous Tags
 |:--|:--|:--